vippsas/vipps-qr-api/vipps-qr-api.md

   "url": "https://api.vipps.no/dwo-api-application/v1/deeplink/vippsgateway?v=2&token=eyJraWQiOiJqd3RrZXkiLC <snip>"
 }
 ```

-The URL is truncated, but the format is correct.
-Be aware that the URL is only
-valid for a short period of time.
+Be aware that the URL is only valid for a short period of time.
 See the
 [eCom API guide](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md)
 for details.